Gautier30/AVP-Localization/Documentation/Readme.md

 Pressing the **START** button until the terminal says "user" we set the car so that it expects thumbsticks input for throttle and steering.
 The car should move if the speed multiplier is set high enough with the D-pad's up and down buttons!

+The car will then automatically records data when driving.

 # Indoor localization

 Indoor localization poses a significant challenge as conventional tools such as GPS are not reliable in buildings.
 As a result, our project turned to WIFI localization as a potential solution.
 We discovered a project developed by a bachelor's student from Tartu University that utilized WIFI signals for positioning.
 You can find the code on his GitHub repository: https://github.com/tonysln/delta-wifi-pos.